Rachel Balkovec: Career

 Balkovec began her career in 2012 as a temporary contract strength and conditioning coach for the Johnson City Cardinals, the Rookie league affiliate of the St. Louis Cardinals.
 In that role, she won the Appalachian League's award for strength coach of the year.
-In 2014, she assumed a full-time role as Johnson City affiliate's strength and conditioning coordinator, the first time a woman had held that role in baseball.
+In 2014, she assumed a full-time role as Johnson City affiliate's strength and conditioning coach, the first time a woman had held that role in baseball.

 In 2016, Balkovec was hired by the Houston Astros to be their Latin American strength and conditioning coordinator.
 She learned Spanish for the position, so she could better communicate with players.
 She was the first woman in that role in Major League Baseball.
-In 2018, she was promoted to be the Class AA Corpus Christi Hooks' strength and conditioning coach.
+In 2018, she was promoted to be the Double–A Corpus Christi Hooks' strength and conditioning coach.

 After moving to the Netherlands to pursue a second master's degree at Vrije University, Balkovec worked for the Dutch baseball and softball programs as an assistant hitting coach.
 After graduating, she returned to the United States to work at a fellowship at Driveline Baseball, researching hitters' eye tracking and pitchers' hip movement.

 In November 2019, Balkovec was announced as the New York Yankees' newest Minor League hitting coach, to start in spring training 2020, again the first woman to hold such a position full-time.
-She also interviewed for a position s a quality control coach with the San Francisco Giants in fall 2019, but decided to take the Yankees' role.
+She also interviewed for a position as a quality control coach with the San Francisco Giants in fall 2019, but decided to take the Yankees' role.

 Since the COVID-19 pandemic canceled the 2020 Minor League Baseball season, she coached in the Australian Baseball League.
 She was part of the coaching staff of the 2021 All-Star Futures Game.

-On January 11, 2022, the Yankees announced that Balkovec would manage the Low-A Tampa Tarpons in 2022, making her the first woman to manage in affiliated baseball.
+On January 11, 2022, the Yankees announced that Balkovec would manage the Low–A Tampa Tarpons in 2022, making her the first woman to manage in affiliated baseball.
 On April 8, 2022, the Tarpons defeated the Lakeland Flying Tigers 9-6, earning Balkovec her first win in her managerial debut in affiliated baseball.

+On January 10, 2024, MLB.com reported Balkovec would be named Director of Player Development for the Miami Marlins as the team remakes its front office.